-MANY THANKS TO EVERYONE INVOLVED, INCLUDING OUR WONDERFULLY SUPPORTIVE AUDIENCE MEMBERS, FOR AN UNFORGETTABLE EVENING AT CARNEGIE HALL ON OCT.
-9!!!
+MANY THANKS TO EVERYONE INVOLVED, INCLUDING OUR WONDERFULLY SUPPORTIVE AUDIENCE MEMBERS, FOR AN UNFORGETTABLE EVENING AT CARNEGIE HALL

-"Scenes and Songs from
+About "Scenes and Songs from

 Fannie Lou: At Carnegie Hall"